Jotunson/CannibalVsVirginDiamondEditionPrime/README.md

 # CannibalVsVirginDiamondEditionPrime
  A game about a thing
+Game project from Global Game Jam 2016